To be eligible for regular bus services:

 - Quarterly One Way: $36

-As part of the Hawaii State Department of Education’s ongoing effort to modernize Hawaii's pupil transportation system, the Student Transportation Services Branch has launched a bus stop locator/bus schedule information web application called, "Infofinder i."
+The Hawaiʻi State Department of Education’s Student Transportation Services Branch utilizes a bus stop locator/bus schedule information system called "Infofinder i."

-The new system enables parents and guardians to search for the nearest school bus stop to a home address.
-The website also provides morning pick-up and afternoon drop-off times for all school grade levels statewide.
+This program enables parents and guardians to search for the nearest school bus stop using one’s home address.
+The website also provides estimated morning pick-up and afternoon drop-off times for all school grade levels statewide.

 How to Find Your Bus Route